stujo/stujo-java-intro/arrays/command_line_arguments.md

 ###Converting Values
 * __DEMO:__ Parsing Strings into primitive Types
-* __EXERCISE:__ Write a simple application in ``cladder`` which takes two command line arguments, checks that they are present, converts them into double values, multiplies them together and prints out the answer to two decimal places.
+* __EXERCISE:__ Write a simple application in ``cladder`` which takes two command line arguments, checks that they are present, converts them into double values, adds them together and prints out the answer to two decimal places.